archanabnair/birst/README.md

 The following modifications need to be made in order to re-use the code:

-I. Open config_auth.ini and specify:
+I. Place the config_auth.ini file in root directory.
+Open config_auth.ini and specify:
    1. Current Working Directory, Log file location
    2. Birst Space details (URL, ServerURI, SpaceID, Processing groups, BirstConnect directory)
    3. Sender and Recipient information for Email Notifications